Greece celebrates 50 years since restoration of democracy – DW – 07/23/2024

 A question of quality

-But despite these achievements, Greeks do not seem to be satisfied with the quality of their democracy.
-According to a survey conducted for the Eteron institute, although 82.2% believe that there is no better form of government than democracy, about 70% say they are unhappy with the way democracy works in Greece.
+Despite its longevity, Greeks do not seem to be satisfied with the quality of their democracy.
+According to a survey conducted for the Eteron institute, 82.2% believe that there is no better form of government than democracy, but about 70% still say they are unhappy with the way democracy works in Greece.

-Greek citizens complain that government decisions are influenced by the interests of the rich and powerful and that parties are not fighting for the public interest.
-They are outraged by corruption and a lack of accountability among parties and politicians.
+Greek citizens complain that government decisions are influenced by the interests of the rich and powerful, and that parties are not fighting for the public interest.
+The people are outraged by corruption and a lack of accountability among parties and politicians.

-Moreover, their view of the future is pessimistic: Over half are of the opinion that the current generation is less well off than the previous one, and two-thirds assume that things will be even worse for the next generation.
+Moreover, their view of the future is pessimistic: More than half are of the opinion that the current generation is less well off than the previous one, and two-thirds assume that things will be even worse for the next generation.

 Adapted from the German by Aingeal Flanagan